alijaberiir/aj_toaster/README.md

 # Aj Toastr
+**Aj Toastr** use a toster to show django massages in your templates and change options whit superuser any time.

 **toastr** is a Javascript library for non-blocking notifications. jQuery is required.
 The goal is to create a simple core library that can be customized and extended.